Flight-Free-UK/flight_free_uk_website/source/podcast_transcripts/in-conversation-with-quintin-lake.html.markdown

 ### Flight Free UK

-The photographs on your website ‘The Perimeter’ are stunning.
+The photographs on your website ‘[The Perimeter](https://theperimeter.uk/)’ are stunning.
 There’s a focus on the lesser spotted things.
 Is that part of your style?

 ### Quintin

 Yes, and that’s why I think the journey had value.
 We’re all familiar with the ‘iconic coast’ – the white cliffs, the Lizard, the stacks of Duncansby – yet my experience was more about capturing the subtle plays of light or the little things.
 That’s the joy of a long walk like this, it’s the unexpected moments.

 I love long walks because they open up creativity.
 Human-powered travel allows you to slow down and see things.
 There’s something about sleeping on the ground and on the earth, and seeing the stars at night.
-After a couple of days of that, you get in the rhythm of what matters.
+After a couple of days of that, you get into the rhythm of what matters.
 It allows me to see things more sharply.

 ### Flight Free UK